 - What is your availability?

 If you don’t want to wait to set up a consultation, sending an email can be just as effective.
-Some prefer phone consultations because it gives them some insight into how the therapist interacts, do they have a friendly demeanor, do they seem sincere, etc. This can sometimes be hard to notice in an email.
+Some prefer phone consultations because they give them insight into how the therapist interacts, whether they have a friendly demeanor, seem sincere, etc. This can sometimes be hard to notice in an email.

 Step 5.
 Preparation for the Consultation